AI4Finance-Foundation/FinRL/docs/source/finrl_meta/Data_layer.rst

 Data Accessing
 --------------

 We connect data APIs of different platforms and unify them using a FinRL-Meta data processor.
-Users can access data from various sources given the start date, end date, stock list, time interval, and so on.
+Users can access data from various sources given the start date, end date, stock list, time interval, and kwargs.

 .. image:: ../image/finrl-meta_data_source.png
     :width: 80%